Arthurworker/DCTR_Benchmark/README.md

 1. Biased Validation
 2. Unbiased Validation

-In order to facilitate the processing of the two different dataset partitioning strategies described above, we use the parameter "type" to set the preprocessing strategy of choice. "*tep2*" denotes the Biased Validation and "*tep3*" denotes the Unbiased Validation
+In order to facilitate the processing of the two different dataset partitioning strategies described above, we use the parameter "type" to set the preprocessing strategy of choice. "*tep2*" denotes the Biased Validation and "*tep3*" denotes the Unbiased Validation.
+Kuairand preprocessed data can be downloaded via the link: [KuaiRand](https://drive.google.com/file/d/1DVT0_fIqsin9mIRjL5yuiQq2xGz9bbNf/view?usp=drive_link).

 You can prepare the coat data in the following code.